fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/01LoadingData.md

 # Loading Datasets into R

-Here we show how the raw datasets were loaded into R and how they were preprocessed
+Here we show how the raw datasets were loaded into R and how they were preprocessed.

 ## 01 Loading in Datasets 1,2,3,4

 Individual datasets get loaded into respective dataframes in R. Column names get changed into English and abundance and metadata ssubsets get created.
+The datasets can be found in this repository under 'Data'.

 ```
 # LOADING PACKAGES #########